publicissapient-france/xke-react-alt/step-04-add-router.md

 ```

-# Topics & exercices:
+# Topics:

-1. Topic: What is a router
+1. What is a router
-2. Topic: Different kind of routers
+2. Different kind of routers
-3. Exercise: Create Router
+3. Create Router